crazycrystals/crystals-69420-client/README.md

 - You must disclose the source code of your modified work and the source code you took from this project.
 This means you are not allowed to use code from this project (even partially) in a closed-source and/or obfuscated application.
 - You must state clearly and obviously to all end users that you are using code from this project.
 - Your application must also be licensed under the same license.

-*If you have any other questions, check our [FAQ](https://meteorclient.com/faq) or ask in our [Discord](https://meteorclient.com/discord) server.*
+Hey, Crystals here this is a fork of meteor incase its NOT FUCKING OBVIOUS ALREADY *If you have any other questions, check our [FAQ](https://meteorclient.com/faq) or ask in our [Discord](https://meteorclient.com/discord) server.*